Hiring Graduate Students

-If approved, the position must be posted on HoyaWorks for a minimum of five days before an offer can be extended.
+If approved, the position must be posted on HoyaWorks for a minimum of 5 days before an offer can be extended.

 ** If you are advertising for a Primary Assistantship (Scenario 1) position for unfunded PhD students during the academic year or for PhD students teaching for SCS over the summer, you must still advertise these positions for 5 days.
-Please send out an announcement or “call for applications” via email to direct interested and all qualified graduate students to apply via a public university/departmental website.
+Please post positions or “call for applications” in a public university / departmental website.

 Hiring Graduate Students

-When hiring graduate students in research and teaching capacities, please be sure to check with the student’s primary department in order to ensure that the student is permitted to work.
+When hiring graduate students in research assistant, teaching assistant, and teaching associate positions , please be sure to check with the student’s primary department in order to ensure that the student is permitted to work.
 Also, please be sure to carefully read the scenarios below differentiating between Primary Assistantships and Hourly Graduate Student Assistant appointments.

 Once a candidate has been selected, the hiring department must extend a formal offer letter (template: Student Hiring Offer Letter Template) and a Confidentiality Agreement (template: Confidentiality Agreement Form) to the candidate; both documents must be submitted to the Student Employment Office in addition to the Hoya Hiring Form.